turingschool/backend-curriculum-site/module3/lessons/sending_email_sendgrid.md

 1. Allow us to sign up / log in
 2. Allow us to enter a friend's email address
-3. Send that friend a some advice.
+3. Send that friend some advice.

 ## Researching with the Docs
 * [What is SMTP?](http://whatismyipaddress.com/smtp)